 We are required to have an audit committee of at least three members, and all its members are required to meet the independence and experience standards established by the NYSE and Rule 10A-3 promulgated under the Exchange Act, subject to certain transitional relief during the one-year period following consummation of this offering as described above.
 Messrs.
 Boutté and Duckworth will serve as the initial members of the audit committee.
 Mr. Duckworth will serve as the chairman of the audit committee.
 Our board of directors has determined that each member of the audit committee is "independent" as defined by the NYSE listing standards and Rule 10A-3 of the Exchange Act.
+In making this determination, our board of directors considered the current and prior relationships that each director nominee has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the transactions involving one director nominee, described in "Certain Relationships and Related Party Transactions."
 In addition, each member of our audit committee has the ability to read and understand fundamental financial statements, and Mr. Duckworth meets the requirements of an "audit committee financial expert" as defined by the rules of the SEC.
 The audit committee will assist the board of directors in its oversight of the integrity of our financial statements and our compliance with legal and regulatory requirements and corporate policies and controls.
-The audit committee will have the sole authority to retain and terminate our independent registered public accounting firm, approve all auditing services and related fees and the terms thereof performed by our independent registered public accounting firm.
-The audit committee will also be responsible for confirming the independence and objectivity of our independent registered public accounting firm.
-Our independent registered public accounting firm will be given unrestricted access to the audit committee and our management, as necessary.
+The audit committee will have the sole authority to retain and terminate our independent registered public accounting firm, approve all auditing services and related fees and the terms thereof performed by our independent registered public accounting firm and pre-approve any non-audit services and tax services to be rendered by our independent registered public accounting firm.
+The audit committee will also be responsible for confirming the independence and objectivity of our independent registered public accounting firm will be given unrestricted access to the audit committee and our management, as necessary.
 We expect to adopt an audit committee charter defining the committee's primary duties in a manner consistent with the rules of the SEC and NYSE corporate governance standards.